Natural remedies For Sleep

 A recent study found that ashwagandha can be very effective in helping to improve sleep.
 The study concluded that "Ashwagandha root extract is a natural compound with sleep-inducing potential, well-tolerated and improves sleep quality and sleep onset latency in patients with insomnia".

 Valerian for Sleep

-Valerian (Valeriana officinalis) is a hardy perennial medicinal flowering plant commonly used as a remedy for insomnia or sleeplessness and other variety of health issues since the second century A.D.
+Valerian (Valeriana officinalis) is a hardy perennial medicinal flowering plant commonly used as a remedy for sleeplessness and other variety of health issues since the second century A.D.

 Historically, the roots and rhizomes (underground stems) were used to make a tea given to those with sleeping difficulties.
 Its name derives from the Latin Valere, meaning "to be strong".
 The root of the Valerian plant is widely used as herbal medicine.

 Valerian has been shown to have significant positive results among people who are having difficulty sleeping.
 Many people who have been using over-the-counter sleep aids have made the switch to valerian for sleep and have found that the natural solution is much easier on their body and much more effective.

 People who use valerian for sleep also find that their digestive system works more efficiently, their aches and pains are reduced, they feel better each morning and can be more focused throughout the day, etc.